dbalamo/FifoLogger/readme.md

 *   **Message Truncation:** Automatically truncate messages exceeding a configured maximum length.
 *   **Configurable File Writing Speed:** Adjust the dequeue timeout (`DequeueTimeoutMs`) when writing to files to balance performance and resource usage.
 *   **Robust File Error Handling:** Includes a retry mechanism with backoff for transient file stream errors.
+*   **optional file rejuvenator:** prevents the creation of too large log files, storicizing and rejuvenating periodically the logs.
 *   **Simple Static API:** Easy to integrate and use throughout your application.

 ## Installation